WHAT DO WE DO?

-We meet every Tuesday night at the Hungerford Rugby club (click here for map or download map as PDF) at 7.30pm and try and cater for all running abilities, in the summer we go out to different areas to run, mostly cross country, and usually finish by a pub.
+We meet every Tuesday night throughout the year at the Hungerford Rugby club on the Triangle Field (click here for map or download map as PDF) at 7.30pm for a range of training activity that aim to cater for all running abilities.
+These might include intervals, hill sessions, and longer runs in and around Hungerford.

-We take part in a range of local and national events (see recent results for a selection!).
+We take part in a range of local and national events.
+See Recent Results under 'Latest News' above.

 We have a small committee that meets regularly throughout the year to plan training programmes and think of ways to improve the club.
 We try to respond to ideas from our members, and are always ready to welcome new blood to help us in a range of ways.

-We now have 7 trained 'Leaders in Running Fitness' - Mandy Waldon, June Frith, Claire Digweed, Esther Good, Brian Billington, Victoria Chidsey and Geoff Anderson who is also our "Coach in Running Fitness" who are trained to help keep our training sessions focused and well-informed, based on current information from Run England and UK Athletics.
+We now have 7 trained 'Leaders in Running Fitness' - Mandy Waldon, Brian Billington, Simon Hodkin, Andy Davy, Cat Turnbull, Hilary Murgatroyd, and Geoff Anderson (who is also our 'Coach in Running Fitness').
+They are all trained to help keep our sessions focused and well-informed, based on current information from Run England and UK Athletics.

 Hilary Murgatroyd joined the club in June 2016 and has written this piece for us about joining the running club,